opennode/waldur-sugarcrm/docs/api.rst

  - name - CRM name;
  - description - CRM description (optional);
  - link to the service-project-link object;
+ - api_url - sugarCRM API URL (temporary, will be populated from CRM instance properties in future);
+ - admin_username - username of auto-created sugarCRM admin;
+ - admin_password - password of auto-created sugarCRM admin;

  Example of a valid request: